ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 Application:

-: A WebTransport application refers to executible code that is provided by a developer to perform some, often user-visible, function.
-For example, a JavaScript application using WebTransport that is running inside a browser or code running within an executible that makes outgoing or accepts incoming WebTransport sessions.
+: A WebTransport application refers to executable code that is provided by a developer to perform some, often user-visible, function.
+For example, a JavaScript application using WebTransport that is running inside a browser or code running within an executable that makes outgoing or accepts incoming WebTransport sessions.

 Server: